SamPrewitt/SamPrewitt.github.io/index.md

 * Stan's NoTubes Flow MK3 rims
 * Maxxis Assegai tires (front / rear)

-### Gemeni Suspension
+### Gemini Suspension
-The Gemeni rear shock allows riders to switch between "hustle" and "flow" modes.
+The Gemini rear shock allows riders to switch between "hustle" and "flow" modes.
 Hustle is 120mm of travel.
 Flow is 150mm.

 ### Sizes
 The Jekyll is available in 4 sizes: